-Policy 9-5, Searches of Inmates/Inmates and Various Locations states in the Change Notice that searches or physical examination of a transgender or intersex inmate/inmate for the sole purpose of determining the inmates/inmates genital status is prohibited.
+Policy 9-5, Searches of Inmate and Various Locations states in the Change Notice that searches or physical examination of a transgender or intersex inmate for the sole purpose of determining the inmate's genital status is prohibited.
 Security staff shall be trained in how to conduct searches of transgender and intersex inmates.

-Sample 4-2A, Training/Activity Attendance Rosters were reviewed which showed a one hour class in cross gender and transgender pat search training, which was attended by correctional officers and security staff.
+Sample 4-2A, Training/Activity Attendance Rosters were reviewed which showed a one-hour class in cross gender and transgender pat search training, which was attended by correctional officers and security staff.